 How do culture and history change how people think?

 I am an assistant professor of behavioral science at the University of Chicago’s Booth School of Business.
+This is my personal website.
+I am also a Co-PI of the Chicago Culture Lab, and you can find our lab website here.

 My research focuses on the cultural evolution of human psychology.
 There is now well-documented variation across history and culture in how people perceive and communicate about emotion, morality, prejudice, religious belief, and other kinds of attitudes and experiences.
 I believe that models of cultural evolution can help social scientists understand how this variation occurs, and how it may influence the development of political movements, intergroup conflicts, and economic systems.